📣

 If you are in the Organization Owner role, you can invite users to your organization.

-To invite a member to an organization, take the following steps:
+To invite a user to your organization, take the following steps:

 1. In the TiDB Cloud console, switch to your target organization using the combo box in the upper-left corner.